ch-stark/blog1506/acm/README2.md

 	1000 | pg-1-postgresql-ha-postgresql-0 | standby |   running | pg-2-postgresql-ha-postgresql-0 | running | 1   | no      | 1 second(s) ago
 	1001 | pg-2-postgresql-ha-postgresql-0 | primary | * running |                                 | running | 1   | no      | n/a

 The output for PgPool is as follows.
+Note that there is a discrepancy between the roles.
+Whilst this has no material bearing on reads or writes it is misleading and can be fixed by simply restarting PgPool which will show correct status values.

 	postgres=# show pool_nodes;
 	-[ RECORD 1 ]----------+----------------------------------------------------------------------------------------------------------------------------------